bagdechirag/titanic_dataset/README.md

 # titanic_dataset
-Using titanic datset for ml algo
+Using titanic dataset for different types of ml algos